Search

 This multi-layered strategy will ensure that in the battle between humans and AI, your organization can not only detect threats but respond swiftly and effectively.

 Want to learn more?
-Join us on Thursday, October 31, 2024, at 1:00 pm ET for “Building Cyber Resilience in the Age of AI-Driven Threats.”
-This webinar will feature a fireside chat between Michael Messinger, Shermco CIO; Alex Rose, Secureworks Director of Government Partnerships & CTU Threat Research; and Jason Baron, Coretelligent CIO.
-Reserve your seat today!
+Watch our webinar, “Building Cyber Resilience in the Age of AI-Driven Threats.”
+The webinar features a fireside chat between Michael Messinger, Shermco CIO; Kris Lahiri, Egnyte CSO, Alex Rose, Secureworks Director of Government Partnerships & CTU Threat Research; and Jason Baron, Coretelligent CIO.
+Watch now!

 Your Next Read